Singapore Singapore

 GST Standard rate

-GST standard rate in Singapore in 2023 is 8%.
-From the 1st of January 2024 it will increase to 9%.
+GST standard rate in Singapore in 2024 is 9%.
 It applies to supplies of goods and import.
 Export in Singapore is zero-rated.

 GST registration threshold